aws-amplify/docs/Readme.md

 Our docs are generated using [Next.js](https://nextjs.org/).
 Refer to their docs on [how to create pages](https://nextjs.org/docs/basic-features/pages) as a primer.

-The source for each pages is in **src**.
+The source for each page is in **src**.
 This folder is the only directory you need to touch to edit or create pages.

 The **pages/index.tsx** file located inside this folder will be rendered as a page at the route **/**.
 The **pages/**/index.mdx** file will be rendered as a page at the route **/[platform]\*\*.